Long Term Investments Definition

 Broadly can be divided into the below-mentioned types :

->

-> - Insurance: Life insurance is also one of the types of long term investment since it insures the entire life of the individual by paying a small amount of premium on a yearly basis.
+- Insurance: Life insurance is also one of the types of long term investment since it insures the entire life of the individual by paying a small amount of premium yearly.

-> - Mutual Funds: Generally used as a vehicle to park the surplus money in the company in order to earn a higher rate of interest than fixed deposits.
+- Mutual Funds: Generally used as a vehicle to park the surplus money in the company to earn a higher rate of interest than fixed deposits.

-> - Tax-Free Bonds: Generally investments plan are been made here in order to save tax and earn interest as well.
+- Tax-Free Bonds: Generally, investments plan are made here to save tax and earn interest as well.

-> - Example 1: ABC ltd being a telecom service provider needs to invest heavily in technology in order to run its operations smoothly.
-The company needs to build a fiber-optic network in order to build a connection to the people.
+- Example 1: ABC ltd being a telecom service provider, needs to invest heavily in technology to run its operations smoothly.
+The company needs to build a fiber-optic network to build a connection to the people.
 Such types of investments are referred to as long term investments.

-> - Example 2: An investment made by a company in 10-year G-sec bonds can be termed as long term investments as the company will keep enjoying the interest income without the fear of losing the entire capital.
+- Example 2: An investment made by a company in 10-year G-sec bonds can be termed as long term investments as the company will keep enjoying the interest income without the fear of losing the entire capital.

 - Example 3: An investment made by a real estates fund like Everstone or Blackstone buy investing in a company that builds malls, and commercial towers are termed as a long term investment since it would require at least 5-7 years to execute it.